Super Sleuthing in Rural Del Mar while performing a price valuation. You never know what is behind the corner!

 Real Estate in San Diego turns from a “buyers market” to a “sellers market” with inventory shrinking at historic lows.

-Posted by Shannon Biszantz in Coldwell Banker, Economic Real Estate News, House Hunting in Rancho Santa Fe, In My Opinion Only, Morgan Run Country Club, Rancho Santa Fe Real Estate Sales and News, San Diego For Sale, San Diego Homes, Tips for Sellers and Buyers | 0 Comments
+in Coldwell Banker, Economic Real Estate News, In My Opinion Only, Morgan Run Country Club, Rancho Santa Fe House Hunting, Rancho Santa Fe Real Estate Sales and News, San Diego For Sale, San Diego Homes, Tips for Sellers and Buyers

 Appraisal Information on Properties, Behind the Scenes of being a Realtor, California, Coldwell Banker, Economic Real Estate News, Morgan Run, Preparing A house for sale, Real Estate News, San Diego Condos For Sale, Shannon Biszantz, Social Events in Whispering Palms, Whispering Palms Neighborhood